 Micro-warehouses could be the solution for retailers struggling to solve the growing demand for online grocery pickup.
 Fulfillment for online grocery orders remains a challenge for retailers.
 Consumers enjoy the convenience of one-click shopping, but grocery stores must have a solid plan in place to store the groceries prior to a customer’s pick-up window.

 Statista reports that online grocery shopping totaled $17.5 billion in 2018 with an expected growth to $30 billion by 2021.
-As the trend continues to increase, grocery stores will to allocate space to manage click and collect, including the adoption of micro-warehouses.
+As the trend continues to increase, grocery stores will need to allocate space to manage click and collect, including the adoption of micro-warehouses.

 What Is a Micro-Warehouse?